Researching Navigation

 Problem Framing

-“How Might We..” statements, hypothesis, objectives, and research methods
+“How Might We..” statements, hypothesis, and objectives to identify research methods

 User Survey